3. research fellowships

 1. pick a functional area

 Functional area is a fancy way of saying department.
-There are fellowships in Clinical Development, Commercial, Medical Affairs, Medical Information, Regulatory Affairs, HEOR, and so on.
+There are fellowships in Medical Affairs, Clinical Research/Development, Regulatory Affairs, Commercial, HEOR, Pharmacovigilance, Market Access, and so on.
 You gotta pick one to focus on and pursue.

 How do you pick a functional area without industry experience?
 Use the tricks from step 2 to read up then use LinkedIn to network and ask questions.